Hypovolemic shockShock - hypovolemic

 - Underlying chronic medication conditions, such as diabetes and heart, lung, and kidney disease

-In general, patients with milder degrees of shock tend to do better than those with more severe shock.
-In cases of severe hypovolemic shock, death is possible even with immediate medical attention.
-The elderly are more likely to have poor outcomes from shock.
+In general, people with milder degrees of shock tend to do better than those with more severe shock.
+Severe hypovolemic shock may lead to death, even with immediate medical attention.
+Older adults are more likely to have poor outcomes from shock.